The last few days: What to expect

 While the dying may fade in and out of awareness, they do appear to retain their sense of hearing and their sense of touch until very close to the end.
 Holding hands, gently massaging the feet, or wiping the brow are all things you can do to help comfort a person who is dying.
 As well, because the dying continue to hear and understand what is said, even if they seem to be asleep, it seems to be reassuring to speak words of love and affection.
 (Many family members have been surprised, and even embarrassed, to have a loved one respond to something that was said under the assumption that the dying person was asleep and not able to hear the conversation!)

 As a general rule, it is the heart and lungs that "close down" last.
 This usually involves a process of slowing down and then fading away.
 In the last few days the lungs begin to fill with fluids such that breathing is accompanied by a wet, crackling kind of sound.
 This congestion can be minimized by withholding fluids and "allowing" the dying person to become dehydrated.
 Although alarming to hear, it is a normal part of the dying process and does not appear to reflect pain or discomfort for the patient.
-(If you are worried that the patient is distressed, you can ask your physician for medications to help reduce any respiratory congestion, or a suction machine you can use to clear the passage ways.)
+(If you are worried that the patient is distressed, you can ask your physician for medications to help reduce any respiratory congestion.)

 In the last few hours or days, both the heartbeat and the breathing pattern can become irregular.
 The dying can have periods when their breathing is quick and shallow, followed by periods when their breathing is drawn out.
 Toward the end, a person can go as long as 10-60 seconds between breaths.
 This does not appear to be distressing for the patient, but it can be exhausting for those who are present in the room as they wait anxiously to see if the person is going to draw another breath.